Museums & Galleries

 - Lakeline Mall – Just in front of Dillard’s (on the north side of the mall) is an enclosed, carpeted play area with a clubhouse and lots of low play structures.
 Great for tiny tots, but beware nearby exciting attractions that are not free (a train!).
 See a map of the mall here.

 - Trader Joe’s – This could be a great indoor adventure for your little one, as they have miniature-shopping carts!
 While you do your grocery shopping, your child can push around a mini cart and “help you shop.”
-Also, ask about finding a stuffed cow in the store to get a FREE lollipop.
+There are 3 Austin locations.

 - IKEA Round Rock – FREE childcare and fun for your kids.
 Go shop and enjoy yourself, maybe grab a drink and find a chair to “test out” for a good twenty minutes while your kids enjoy the indoor playscape and numerous planned activities throughout the week.
 Just be sure to arrive early because the play area, Småland, fills quickly.
 See the store calendar here.
 Kids eat FREE on Tuesdays in the IKEA Restaurant.
 Also, if they complete a scavenger hunt from Småland, kids can get a $1 off frozen yogurt coupon (which costs $1, so it’s FREE).